coinbase/coinbase-java/README.md

 ## Security Notes

-If someone gains access to your API Key and they will have complete control of your Coinbase account.
-This includes the abillity to send all of your bitcoins elsewhere.
+When creating an API Key, make sure you only grant it the permissions necessary for your application to function.

-For this reason, API access is disabled on all Coinbase accounts by default.
-If you decide to enable API key access you should take precautions to store your API key securely in your application.
+You should take precautions to store your API key securely in your application.
 How to do this is application specific, but it's something you should [research](http://programmers.stackexchange.com/questions/65601/is-it-smart-to-store-application-keys-ids-etc-directly-inside-an-application) if you have never done this before.

 ## Decimal precision